 Visual Studio is much more than a mere syntax highlighting text editor.
 At Microsoft TechEd New Zealand 2012 I highlighted some of the ways it helps developers get the job done.

-For many years there has been a Codecamp in Auckland timed to coincide with Microsoft TechEd - these are some of the presentations I've contributed.
+Codecamps are free single-day technical conferences run by the local community.
+Here in New Zealand there are annual code camps in Auckland, Wellington and Christchurch.
+The Auckland codecamp is often timed to coincide with TechEd (now Ignite) These are some of the presentations I've contributed.
 Most of these were also presented at the Wellington .NET User Group.

 We all know that the earlier we find a bug, the cheaper it is to fix.
 Shouldn't we therefore being doing everything we can to identify bugs as early as possible?